branks42/musicplayer/README.md

 # musicplayer
 Basic Music Player

-Made with tKinter and PyGame, WIP
+Made with tKinter and PyGame

+# WIP